I Let OpenClaw Migrate Its Own Secrets to Bitwarden

 - Restart the gateway

-That's it.
-The config file doesn't change.
-The variable names don't change.
+The config file and the variable names stay the same.
 You update one place and everything downstream picks it up.

 The Meta Moment